+REVISION OF SECTION 105

+CONTROL OF WORK

+Revise Section 105 of the Standard Specifications as follows:

+Delete subsection 105.05 and replace with the following:

 105.05 Conformity to the Contract of Hot Mix Asphalt.

 Conformity to the Contract of all Hot Mix Asphalt, Item 403, except Hot Mix Asphalt (Patching) and temporary pavement will be determined by tests and evaluations of elements that include asphalt content, gradation, in-place density, and joint density in accordance with the following: All work performed and all materials furnished shall conform to the lines, grades, cross sections, dimensions, and material requirements, including tolerances, shown in the Contract.